junemie/application_assignment/readme.md

-# Assignment

-## Objectives

-By the end of this project you will:

-- clone a Github project.
+# How to run the application
-- install a npm package.
+- `npm install` to install dependencies
-- debug a piece of code.
+- `npm start` to start running the application on browser
+- Application is running on `localhost:3000`

 ## Introduction